kacebe/AtlantGIS/project_datasets/barrow/readme.md

 - Digital Elevation Model (GeoTIFF)
 - Magnetic survey data (decimated probe-wise point data CSV + GeoTIFF)

-Georeferenced orthophoto and digital elevation model from the site created by photogrammetry of quadrocopter photos with [PhotoScan](http://www.agisoft.com/).
+The georeferenced orthophoto and the digital elevation model from the site were created by photogrammetry of quadrocopter photos with [PhotoScan](http://www.agisoft.com/).
 The magnetic survey was undertaken with a 10 channel magnetometer system by [Sensys](http://www.sensysmagnetometer.com) and a mounted DGPS unit by Leica.

-The following, additional steps beyond the normal data transformation were applied to prepare the survey data for the AtlantGIS repository:
+The following, additional steps beyond the normal data transformation were applied to prepare the survey data for the AtlantGIS repository.
+Most spatial data operations where performed with [gdal](http://www.gdal.org) (either with [command line utilities](http://www.gdal.org/gdal_utilities.html) or with [R packages](https://CRAN.R-project.org/package=rgdal) that use gdal internally).

 ## Orthophoto

 - Change the coordinate reference system of the orthophoto to [EPSG:32628](http://spatialreference.org/ref/epsg/wgs-84-utm-zone-28n/), which is already in use for the other AtlantGIS data.
-Most spatial data operations where performed with [gdal](http://www.gdal.org) (either with [command line utilities](http://www.gdal.org/gdal_utilities.html) or with [R packages](https://CRAN.R-project.org/package=rgdal) that use gdal internally)

 ```
 gdalwarp -t_srs 'EPSG:32628' orto1.tif orto2.tif